acadia2025/website/workshops.md

 ---

-We look forward to receiving proposals that push the boundaries of digital design and fabrication, leveraging Miami’s unique challenges and opportunities to create resilient and innovative solutions for the built environment.
+We look forward to receiving proposals that push the boundaries of digital design and fabrication, leveraging Miami's unique challenges and opportunities to create resilient and innovative solutions for the built environment.

 Workshop outcomes will be **published** as part of the 2025 ACADIA proceedings.